Dale had planted a tree in a park. He had been a young boy on that Arbor Day.

 Searching for his long-ago tree, Dale hopelessly regarded the immense oaks.
 They rose high above him, a confusion of furrowed trunks that cast spidery shadows.
 These trees, thought Dale, were very old.
 How could they possibly be so old?

-Dale moved slowly and despaired that he would never find his tree.
+Dale moved slowly and despaired he would never find the tree he had planted.

 Sudden laughter made him spin around.